Double Vision (Diplopia)

 Key Takeaways

-- Most cases are treatable once the underlying cause is identified
+- Many cases can be treated or at least controlled once the cause is identified

 What Double Vision Feels Like